 Talking of name changes again, the BetVictor.com Handicap Chase over 3m 3f could do with one so it’s not confused with the BV Gold Cup.
 It led to the erroneous declaration of Cloudy Dream for the longer race earlier in the week rather than the 2m 4f feature.
 This mini-marathon is always a great race to watch.
 Cheltenham Gold Cup runner-up Minella Rocco (1.50) (7/1) carries top weight but if he is to win a Gold Cup then he really has to win this.
 Saying that, if he can give the weight to Three Faces West and Premier Bond then it will be a mighty performance.

 I like KK Lexion (3.00) (7/1) who ran well on his reappearance and would have finished closer if ridden with a bit more restraint.
 However, the outcome of this depends on which Thomas Campbell turns up!

 Can Jenkins fulfil reputation in Greatwood Hurdle

 In tomorrow’s Greatwood Hurdle, Jenkins has been all the rage since the defection of Defu Du Seuil earlier in the week and could well be thrown in at the weights.
 However he is plenty short enough for a horse who was disappointing last season.
-Elgin (3.30) (14/1) looks a more solid bet after a good win at Ascot and he came up the hill well in the Supreme.
+Elgin (3.30) (14/1) looks a more solid bet after a good win at Ascot and he came up the hill well in the Supreme at the Cheltenham Festival.
 Hopefully the race won’t come too soon after Ascot.
 The same applies to London Prize, who won the Elite Hurdle at Wincanton last Saturday and is clearly well handicapped.